saadarif/DTCTeaching/IntroductionLinearModels/index.md

 * You can provide a table of slopes with standard errors/CI's for your final model (you can use the ```confint()``` function on your saved model to get CI's)

-* if you have many variables you might consider and effects plot:
+* if you have many variables you might consider an effects plot (coefficients with CI intervals):

 ```r
 if (!require(jtools, quietly=TRUE)) {install.packages("jtools");library(jtools)}